Brock Reservoir

-Brock Reservoir is a artificial reservoir located near Gordons Well, California.
+Brock Reservoir is an artificial reservoir located near Gordons Well, California.
 When a water request from Lake Mead is made, it takes time to travel the canal system to its destination.
 If the request is changed or canceled before it reaches its destination, the water is diverted to Brock Reservoir for storage.
 It has a small maximum volume of only 8000 acre ft, but is expected to be filled and emptied many times each year.
 It holds water from the All-American Canal until it can be used for nearby agriculture.

 Structure

 The reservoir sits on about 485 acre, and consists of two basins.
 The basins are enclosed by earthen berms lined with polyethylene and covered with a 10 in layer of soil cement.
 A 6.5 mi inlet channel connects the reservoir to the All-American Canal with a .25 mi canal and siphon system returning the water to the All-American Canal for use by farmers.

 Engineers filled the reservoir starting in mid-October 2010 to test for leaks.
 Over a 28-day period, no leaks were found, and the reservoir only lost 6 in of water due to evaporation.
 The reservoir will only be filled with water not used from the canal due to rain providing farmers with the needed water.
 The water saved in the reservoir will then be used when needed by farmers.

 The reservoir is operated remotely by the Imperial Irrigation District, which supplies water to farmers in California.
 The district can open and close the inlet and outlet gates and regulate the amount of water diverted into the reservoir and returned to the main system.